the-markup/investigate-mi-insurance-territories/readme.md

 > docker compose up

 Copy and paste the output web address into an internet browser to open the JupyterLab development environment.

+# License

+This project is licensed under a BSD-style license.
+See the [LICENSE](./LICENSE) file for details.

+Copyright 2024, The Markup News Inc. Redistribution and use in source and binary forms, with or without modification, are permitted under the conditions described in the LICENSE file.